 Feature two: Visualisation capabilities

-The WBS is often visualized through different types of charts.
-If your teams use Gantt charts, make sure your software includes Gantt chart tools that you can easily modify to your needs.
-This is particularly handy when visualizing dependencies and giving your teams easy to follow snapshots of project timelines.
+The WBS is often visualised through different types of charts.
+If your teams use Gantt charts, make sure your software includes Gantt chart tools that you can modify to your needs.
+This is particularly handy when visualising dependencies and giving your teams easy to follow snapshots of project timelines.

 Feature three: Collaboration tools